f8al/phrenology/README.md

 ## Screenshots
 ![](https://github.com/f8al/media/blob/main/phrenology.png?raw=true)

-# Contribution credit
-This tool has been developed with extensive guidance and direction from [@DataMinion](https://github.com/DataMinion)

 # About the name
 If you're one of the people looking at this tool going "OMG PHRENOLOGY IS RACIST!!1one!" then please read on below.